ruijarimba/azure-pipelines-guidelines/guidelines/steps/dont-use-azurekeyvault-task.md

-# ❌ DO NOT: use AzureKeyVault task
+# ❌ DO NOT: Use AzureKeyVault Task

 Do not use the `AzureKeyVault` task in pipelines to retrieve sensitive information.